Combinatorial bases of modules for affine Lie algebra B_2^(1): Abstract

 \section{Abstract}

-In this paper we construct bases of standard modules $L(\Lambda)$ for affine Lie algebra of type $B_2\sp{(1)}$ consisting of semi-infinite monomials.
-The main technical ingredient is a construction of monomial bases for Feigin-Stoyanovsky's subspaces $W(\Lambda)$ of $L(\Lambda)$ by using simple currents and intertwining operators in vertex operator algebra theory.
-By coincidence $W(k\Lambda_0)$ for $B_2\sp{(1)}$ and the standard module $L(k\Lambda_0)$ for $A_1\sp{(1)}$ have the same presentation $\mathcal P/\mathcal I$\,, so our main theorem provides a new proof of linear independence of monomial bases of $A_1\sp{(1)}$-modules $L(k\Lambda_0)$.
+In this paper we construct bases of standard (i.e. integrable highest weight) modules $L(\Lambda)$ for affine Lie algebra of type $B_2\sp{(1)}$ consisting of semi-infinite monomials.
+The main technical ingredient is a construction of monomial bases for Feigin-Stoyanovsky type subspaces $W(\Lambda)$ of $L(\Lambda)$ by using simple currents and intertwining operators in vertex operator algebra theory.
+By coincidence $W(k\Lambda_0)$ for $B_2\sp{(1)}$ and the integrable highest weight module $L(k\Lambda_0)$ for $A_1\sp{(1)}$ have the same parametrization of combinatorial bases and the same presentation $\mathcal P/\mathcal I$\,.